 The Ancient Greeks had various forms of birth control.
 Some forms involved certain herbs and plants, which worked very well.
 However, one physician, Soranus, advised women to do something a little odd.
 After intercourse, women were told to squat and sneeze to avoid becoming pregnant.
 He also suggested jumping up and down to dislodge the sperm.

 If that’s not crazy enough for you, the website Snopes.com was still debunking the “jump up and down” method of birth control as recently as 2007.

 In the 6th century BC, a brass worker named Perilaus of Athens created a large, hollow bull made of brass and gave it to a ruler named Phalaris.
 A door on the side of the bull allowed a man to climb into the sculpture.
 Once the door was closed, a fire could be lit from underneath and slowly roast the person.

 But it doesn’t end there.
 In the head of the bull was a series of stops and pipes that transformed the screams of the person into “the tenderest, most pathetic, most melodious of bellowings”.
 Phalaris was far from impressed.
-So disgusted by the cruelty of the piece, he asked Perilaus to climb into the bull and demonstrate the capabilities of the pipes.
+So disgusted by the piece, he asked Perilaus to climb into the bull and demonstrate the capabilities of the pipes.
 Once inside, Phalaris shut the door and ordered a fire lit beneath the bull.
 He reportedly said, “Receive the due reward of your wondrous art; let the music-maker be the first to play.”